rancher/api-spec/specification.md

 ### Pagination ###
 Collections that may return a large number of results SHOULD paginate the response.

-Pagination SHOULD be controlled by adding a <code>marker={opaque_string}</code> query string parameter.
+Pagination SHOULD be controlled by adding a `marker={opaque_string}` query string parameter.
   - The implementation and meaning of the opaque string is left to the service.
   - A MySQL-style numerical offset is simple, but can return the same entry on 2 subsequent pages if the result set changes between requests.
   - A marker that specifically identifies the last row returned prevents this.

-Services SHOULD allow the client to specify how many results they would like per page with a <code>limit={integer}</code> query string parameter.
+Services SHOULD allow the client to specify how many results they would like per page with a `limit={integer}` query string parameter.
   - The service SHOULD enforce (and document) an upper limit on how high this is allowed to go.
 At least 1000 is suggested.
-  - Services SHOULD support <code>limit=0</code> so that clients can get just the metadata for a collection (sort, filter, etc).
+  - Services SHOULD support `limit=0` so that clients can get just the metadata for a collection (sort, filter, etc).

 If the collection supports pagination, the response MUST contain a "pagination" object containing:
-  - <code>limit:</code> The number of items that are returned in each result set.
+  - `limit:` The number of items that are returned in each result set.
-  - <code>partial:</code> Whether this result is the complete set (true) or if it's been truncated (false).
+  - `partial:` Whether this result is the complete set (true) or if it's been truncated (false).

 If the result has been truncated, it SHOULD also contain:
-  - <code>first:</code> The URL of a page containing the first resource in the result set (this SHOULD be the same URL, without a marker).
+  - `first:` The URL of a page containing the first resource in the result set (this SHOULD be the same URL, without a marker).
-  - <code>previous:</code> The URL of the page immediately preceding the current result set.
+  - `previous:` The URL of the page immediately preceding the current result set.
-  - <code>next:</code> The URL of the page immediately following the current result set.
+  - `next:` The URL of the page immediately following the current result set.

 And MAY additionally contain:
-  - <code>last:</code> The page containing the last resource in the result set.
+  - `last:` The page containing the last resource in the result set.
     - This may be impractical to implement, depending on your data source.
-  - <code>total:</code> The total number of items in the result set, if available.
+  - `total:` The total number of items in the result set, if available.
     - This may also be impractical, but is very useful information to a client if possible.

 When the current result set contains the first resource, 'first' and 'previous' SHOULD NOT be returned.